Tatler Asia

-Tatler Asia Ltd. is the publishing company behind Tatler magazine in Asia.
-Tatler Asia is based in Hong Kong and publishes over 20 Tatler magazines.
+Tatler Asia Ltd. is the publishing company behind the British magazine Tatler in Asia.
+It is based in Hong Kong and publishes over 20 Tatler magazines.

 Background

-Tatler Hong Kong is a Hong Kong society and culture magazine, the magazine was founded in 1977 as Hong Kong Tatler (operating as Tatler Hong Kong since 2023).
+Tatler Hong Kong is a Hong Kong society and culture magazine founded in 1977 as Hong Kong Tatler and operating as Tatler Hong Kong since 2023.
 The magazine was launched as the Hong Kong edition of Tatler, however the original British publication and Tatler Asia are no longer related.

 The magazine is a monthly publication, published twelve times per year.